theborakompanioni/azure-docs.de-de/articles/service-fabric/service-fabric-troubleshoot-local-cluster-setup.md

     + FullyQualifiedErrorId : Microsoft.PowerShell.Commands.WriteErrorException,DevClusterSetup.ps1

-#### Lösung
+#### <a name="solution"></a>Solution

-Schließen Sie das aktuelle PowerShell-Fenster, und öffnen Sie ein neues PowerShell-Fenster als Administrator.
-Nun sollte es möglich sein, das Skript auszuführen.
+Close the current PowerShell window and open a new PowerShell window as an administrator.
+You should now be able to successfully run the script.

-## Clusterverbindungsfehler
+## <a name="cluster-connection-failures"></a>Cluster connection failures

-### Service Fabric-PowerShell-Cmdlets werden in Azure PowerShell nicht erkannt.
+### <a name="service-fabric-powershell-cmdlets-are-not-recognized-in-azure-powershell"></a>Service Fabric PowerShell cmdlets are not recognized in Azure PowerShell

-#### Problem
+#### <a name="problem"></a>Problem

-Wenn Sie versuchen, die Service Fabric-PowerShell-Cmdlets auszuführen, z.
-B. als `Connect-ServiceFabricCluster` in einem Azure PowerShell-Fenster, scheitert der Vorgang mit der Fehlermeldung, dass das Cmdlet nicht erkannt wird.
-Der Grund dafür ist, Azure PowerShell die 32-Bit-Version von Windows PowerShell (gilt auch für 64-Bit-Betriebssystemversionen) verwendet, während die Service Fabric-Cmdlets nur in 64-Bit-Umgebungen ausgeführt werden.
+If you try to run any of the Service Fabric PowerShell cmdlets, such as `Connect-ServiceFabricCluster` in an Azure PowerShell window, it fails, saying that the cmdlet is not recognized.
+The reason for this is that Azure PowerShell uses the 32-bit version of Windows PowerShell (even on 64-bit OS versions), whereas the Service Fabric cmdlets only work in 64-bit environments.

-#### Lösung
+#### <a name="solution"></a>Solution

-Führen Sie Service Fabric-Cmdlets immer direkt über Windows PowerShell aus.
+Always run Service Fabric cmdlets directly from Windows PowerShell.

->[AZURE.NOTE] Die neueste Version von Azure PowerShell erstellt keine spezielle Tastenkombination, daher sollte dieses Problem nicht mehr auftreten.
+>[AZURE.NOTE] The latest version of Azure PowerShell does not create a special shortcut, so this should no longer occur.

-### Ausnahme bei der Typinitialisierung
+### <a name="type-initialization-exception"></a>Type Initialization exception

-#### Problem
+#### <a name="problem"></a>Problem

-Wenn Sie eine Verbindung mit dem Cluster in PowerShell oder im Service Fabric Explorer herstellen, wird für System.Fabric.Common.AppTrace eine TypeInitializationException angezeigt.
+When you are connecting to the cluster in PowerShell, you see the error TypeInitializationException for System.Fabric.Common.AppTrace.

-#### Lösung
+#### <a name="solution"></a>Solution

-Die Pfadvariable wurde während der Installation nicht ordnungsgemäß festgelegt.
-Bitte melden Sie sich von Windows ab und wieder an.
-Dadurch wird der Pfad vollständig aktualisiert.
+Your path variable was not correctly set during installation.
+Please sign out of Windows and sign back in.
+This will fully refresh your path.

-### Fehler „Objekt ist geschlossen“ für Clusterverbindung
+### <a name="cluster-connection-fails-with-"object-is-closed""></a>Cluster connection fails with "Object is closed"

-#### Problem
+#### <a name="problem"></a>Problem

-Für einen Aufruf von Connect-ServiceFabricCluster tritt ein Fehler der folgenden Art auf:
+A call to Connect-ServiceFabricCluster fails with an error like this:

     Connect-ServiceFabricCluster : The object is closed.
     At line:1 char:1